SeattleCentral/WEB130/README.md

 ## Textbook (required):

-Mastering Responsive Web Design: Push your HTML and CSS skills to the limit and build professional grade, responsive websites
+Mastering Responsive Web Design: Push your HTML and CSS skills to the limit and build professional grade, responsive websites.

 <cite>by Ricardo Zea</cite>

 Available at the College Bookstore.<br>